mtots/mtots/README.md

 Compiling all C files directly under `src` should produce a binary that runs the interpreter without any extensions.

-To include the extensions, you will want to look at each fo the directories in `src/extensions` and add them one by one and enabling certain macro flags.
+To include the extensions, you will want to look at each of the directories in `src/extensions` and add them one by one and enabling certain macro flags.
 Many of them will also require that you build 3rd party C libraries available in the `lib` directory.